mikljohansson/mbot-vision/README.md

 # mBot Vision

-Equip your [Makeblock mBot](https://www.makeblock.com/) with a cheap ESP32, camera and use machine learning to recognize objects you've train it to.
+Equip your [Makeblock mBot](https://www.makeblock.com/) with a cheap ESP32 and camera, then use machine learning to recognize objects you've train it to.
 The included example will make the mBot chase after colored balls!

 ![mBot vision](mbot.jpg)